eartvit/llm-on-ocp/README.md

 ## Prerequisites

-In order to host a LLM on OCP you need an OCP cluster with GPU nodes.
+Hosting an LLM on OCP can be done with or without a GPU.
+For performance reasons, it is recommended to proceed with a GPU.
 You may deploy without GPU however the responsiveness of the model will be much slower.
-This guide assumes a GPU shall be used (as a requirement from one of the containers deployed from [Quay](https://quay.io)).
+This guide assumes, in the first part, that a GPU shall be used (as a requirement from one of the containers deployed from [Quay](https://quay.io)).
+A second part will describe options for CPU based deployments.

+## GPU based setup

 The OCP platform requires a number of operators to be installed and available in order to perform the actual deployment as depicted in the below picture (name and version used for this demo):
 ![installed-operators](images/installed-operators.png)